EDUCBA

 ALTER INDEX index_name ON table_name [PARTITION partition_spec] REBUILD

-This command ALTER INDEX….REBUILD is used to rebuild an index, which was already built on a table.
+This command ALTER INDEX….REBUILD is used to rebuild an index already built on a table.
 Partition details should also be provided if the base table has partitions.
-Indexes need to be rebuilt if the underlying table is overwritten or appended.
+You need to rebuild the indexes if you overwrite or append the table.

 Output